Skip to content

 2. Daily AML archive — the Archivio Unico Antiriciclaggio (already covered)

-3. Asset freezes — the sanctions regime supervised by the Comitato di Sicurezza Finanziaria (CSF)
+3. Asset freezes — the sanctions regime coordinated by the Comitato di Sicurezza Finanziaria (CSF)

-4. Beneficial-owner-register access — the Italian Registro Imprese beneficial-owner data
+4. Beneficial-owner-register obligations — the Registro Imprese UBO data

-5. Sectoral overlay — Banca d’Italia inspections, with Guardia di Finanza for criminal-enforcement coordination
+5. Sectoral overlay — Banca d’Italia supervision and inspections, with Guardia di Finanza for criminal enforcement

 2. The Comitato di Sicurezza Finanziaria